sparkartgroup/handlebars-helper/README.md

 ### Between

 Loop through the data in an array between two indexes.
+Here's a quick run down:

-If only one index is provided, it is treated as the `start` and it will continue to the end of the array.
-By the way, these are zero-based indexes, so the first item is `0`, the second is `1`, and so forth.
-Furthermore, this is an inclusive helper, so it not only gets things between two indexes, it includes them as well.
+- If only one index is provided, it is treated as the `start` and it will continue to the end of the array.
+- These are zero-based indexes, so the first item is `0`, the second is `1`, and so forth.
+- This is an inclusive helper, so it not only gets things between two indexes, it includes them as well.
+- Indexes can be negative!
+Negative indexes count backwards from the end of the array.

 ```javascript
 {